-Violations of women's rights during wars and conflicts
+Crises and gender (violations of women's rights during crises/wars)

 Chair:

 • Surya Deva surya.deva@mq.edu.au

 The entire framework of human rights is threatened by war and conflict.
 In such times, fundamental rights are placed at risk, and existing inequalities-particularly those rooted in patriarchal norms-are often exacerbated.
 Consequently, girls and women experience gender-based violence not only differently but also disproportionately during armed conflicts.
 The use of sexual violence as a tactic of war is a stark example of this reality.